someguyagainv2/Notes-Software/README.md

 their is "Manage NuGet Packages" On here I just opened it and searched for the package and found it on there I installed the package to then continue on and insert this into my code.

+The code wasn't appearing to be working I was using the SqlConnectionStringBuilder to make connection string using information I provided but when I went to connect it wasn't working so I'm take a break to take a seperate approach to the situation at hand and think it out.```